-Educators who live outside of Wisconsin but completed a Wisconsin educator preparation program are considered in-state applicants.
+Note: Educators who live outside of Wisconsin but completed a Wisconsin educator preparation program are considered in-state applicants.

 Self-Screen for Eligibility

 To become licensed in Wisconsin, an out-of-state applicant must verify completion of the following:

-Please refer to the following Regional Accreditation page for information about regional accreditation agencies and the link to check the accreditation of your college or university.
+- A bachelor’s degree from an accredited college or university.
+Please refer to our Accreditation page for information about accreditation agencies and a link to check the accreditation of your college or university.

-2. A state-approved educator preparation program that is:
+- A state-approved educator preparation program that is: